Advanced Oxidation Process for Swimming Pools

 • Component Replacement: Replace any worn-out parts, such as UV lamps or filters, as needed.
 Most components have a recommended replacement schedule provided by the manufacturer.

-• Cleaning: Keep the system clean and free of debris.
-This may involve periodic cleaning of the UV reactor chamber and other critical parts.
+• Cleaning: Keep the system clean and free of debris, including periodic cleaning of the UV reactor chamber and other critical parts.

 Following these guidelines will help maintain the system’s efficiency and effectiveness, ensuring consistently high water quality.